MaciejMazurowski/Breast-dense-tissue-segmentation/README.md

 The pretrained weights for breast segmentation are stored in 'breast_train/checkpoint_breast/CP_breast.pth'.
 The pretrained weights for dense tissue segmentation are stored in 'dense_tissue_train/checkpoint_dense_tissue/CP_dense_tissue.pth'.

-If you want to use our trained weights for inference, you should use the normalization method which is shown in the following Preprocessing part.
+If you want to use our trained weights for prediction, you should use the same normalization method for your dataset as we do which is shown in the following Preprocessing part.

 ### Preprocessing
+You need to have a folder with images preprocessed using provided python code 'format_conversion_and_normalization.ipynb'.
+If your MRI files and mask files are DICOM format, use step 1 to convert them to PNG format.
+After having the png format dataset, use step 2 to normalize the MRIs.
+The contrast normalization method we use is to Refer to 'format_conversion_and_normalization.ipynb' for more details.
+The main requirement for dataset preparation is to have image names the same as corresponding masks names (e.g. both image and the corresponding mask named <case_id>_<slice_number>.png).

 ### Prediction

 ### Training

 #### Tensorboard
+You can visualize in real time the train and test losses, the weights and gradients, along with the model predictions with tensorboard:

+`tensorboard --logdir=runs`

 ## Data
 ### Duke-Breast-Cancer-MRI